Ubudu/IOS-SDK/README.md

 ```

 The **ubudu:executeOpenWebPageRequest:triggeredBy:** is called when an action which should result in opening a web page on top of the current view should happen.
-If you want to override the behaviour of this action implement the **ubudu:executeOpenWebPageRequest:triggeredBy:** method in your delegate.
+If you want to override the behavior of this action implement the **ubudu:executeOpenWebPageRequest:triggeredBy:** method in your delegate.

 ```objective-c
   - (void)ubudu:(UbuduSDK *)ubuduSDK executeOpenPassbookRequest:(NSURL *)passbookUrl triggeredBy:(UbuduTriggerSource)triggeredBy;
 ```

 The **ubudu:executeOpenPassbookRequest:triggeredBy:** is called when an action which should result in presenting a passbook pass to the user should happen.
-If you want to override the behaviour of this action implement the **ubudu:executeOpenPassbookRequest:triggeredBy:** method in your delegate.
+If you want to override the behavior of this action implement the **ubudu:executeOpenPassbookRequest:triggeredBy:** method in your delegate.

 ```objective-c
   - (void)ubudu:(UbuduSDK *)ubuduSDK executeLocalNotificationRequest:(UILocalNotification *)localNotification triggeredBy:(UbuduTriggerSource)triggeredBy;
 ```

 The **ubudu:executeLocalNotificationRequest:triggeredBy:** is called when the SDK performs an action which should result in dispatching a local notification.
-If you want to override this behaviour implement the **ubudu:executeLocalNotificationRequest:triggeredBy:** method in your delegate.
+If you want to override this behavior implement the **ubudu:executeLocalNotificationRequest:triggeredBy:** method in your delegate.

 ```objective-c
   - (void)ubudu:(UbuduSDK *)ubuduSDK didReceiveNewAdView:(UIView *)view triggeredBy:(UbuduTriggerSource)triggeredBy;
 ```

 The **ubudu:didReceiveNewAdView:triggeredBy:** is called when the SDK receives new contents for the ad banner.
+Implement it to override the default SDK behavior.